THARUKESH20/audio_classification/README.md

-It looks like you've uploaded a file named AUDIO_CLASSIFICATION.ipynb, which appears to be a Jupyter Notebook related to audio classification.
-Based on that context, here’s an example of a README.md file you might use for your GitHub repository to document your project.

-Feel free to modify the details according to your specific project setup and objectives.

 Audio Classification
 This project demonstrates how to classify audio files using machine learning and deep learning techniques.
 The notebook provided explores various steps of preprocessing audio data, feature extraction, model training, and evaluation to achieve audio classification.